RIVE-Numeri-lab/RIVE-Numeri-lab.github.io/_workshops/2025-09-25-BayesTransition.md

 Note that to get 2000 samples per chain, I had to request 4000 in total, because, unless otherwise specified, `rstanarm` instructs the algorithm to use half of the iterations to evaluate the chain's meta-parameters (e.g., how big to make the jumps between proposals, etc.), which it calls the *warm-up*.
 If necessary (for example, if a warning suggests it), you can also change the number of iterations allocated to the warm-up.

 That being said, most of the time, if you're having trouble with your chains, it's more likely that your model is misspecified.
-Do your *priors* make sense in relation to the data?
-Do you have, for example, an observation worth 1,000,000, while your *prior* is specified as $sim mathcal{N}(0,3)$, and therefore, it is almost impossible to obtain such large values?
+Do your priors make sense in relation to the data?
+Do you have, for example, an observation worth 1,000,000, while your prior is specified as N(0,3), and therefore, it is almost impossible to obtain such large values?

-Hence the importance of properly performing the *prior* distribution exploration.
+Hence the importance of properly performing the prior predictive check.

 # Is my model good?